unlock-protocol/unlock/smart-contracts/published-npm-modules/V7/README.md

-# Unlock ABI v1.3
+# Unlock ABI v7

-This npm module includes the ABI and interfaces for the smart contracts Unlock.sol and PublicLock.sol for v7 The smart contracts have been compiled as of commit 10632fca .
+This npm module includes the ABI and interfaces for the smart contracts Unlock.sol and PublicLock.sol for v7 The smart contracts have been compiled as of commit 3660575.

 Changelog:

 ```
+f12313ee Refactoring 2 key manager functions (#6337)
+300348f4 Merging MixinKeys and MixinApproval  (#6336)
+1497691a Bump V7 module to 1.0.1 (#6329)
 10632fca Removing remnants of Owner (#6328)
 5d3ed751 Finish removing Ownable (#6326)
 9e6a335d Migrate Transfer/LockCore to use LockManager (#6317)